Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 _timestamp_ should be in the form "yyyy-MM-dd'T'HH:mm:ssZ", and is the timestamp at the moment of the request.

-The string must be signed using the client's API secret provided by dcoupon.
+The string must be signed using the client's secret provided by dcoupon.